Idilismiguzel/Automatic-Image-Captioning/README.md

 [//]: # (Image References)
 [image1]: ./images/coco-examples.jpg "COCO"
 [image2]: ./images/encoder-decoder.png "Encoder-Decoder"
+[image3]: ./images/encoder.png "Encoder"
+[image4]: ./images/decoder.png "Decoder"

 # Automatic Image Captioning

 ## Project Overview

-This project requires to create a deep learning architecture with two components: a CNN to transform the input image into a set of features, an RNN that turns those features into descriptive text aka captions.
-Same as before, after completing the project it has to be submitted and reviewed by Udacity team.In this project, you will create a neural network architecture to automatically generate captions from images.
+Create a deep learning architecture with two components: a CNN to transform the input image into a set of features, an RNN that turns those features into descriptive text aka captions.

+General information about the project:

+1. The Microsoft **C**ommon **O**bjects in **CO**ntext (MS COCO) dataset is a large-scale dataset for scene understanding.
+The dataset is commonly used to train and benchmark object detection, segmentation, and captioning algorithms.

 ![image1]

+2. Feature vectors for images are generated using a CNN based on the ResNet architecture.
+4. Implemented a CNN to transform the input image into a set of features.
 ![image2]

+3. Implemented an RNN decoder using LSTM cells.
+![image3]
+4. Trained the network around 10 hrs using GPU and achieved average loss of around 2%.
+![image4]

 The project is broken up into a few main parts in four Python notebooks